-This program is not admitting any new students into the program in the 2017-18 academic year.
+This program is currently not admitting any new students.

 Degrees and certificates offered